Luke 2: 1-7

 Where am I unwilling?
 Whatever it is, will I still be able to say ‘I am the Lord’s servant?’
 This means repentance, a change of heart, a humbling, but the means to getting back in the flow of God’s outworking purposes.

-Prayer: Dear Lord, help me in my willingness to follow you, not simply to become a hearer of your word, but also a doer.
-Show me, wherever I am demonstrating I am unwilling to follow you, so I might allow your Holy Spirit to remould my attitude and re-kindle my desire to pursue your purposes in and through my life.
+Dear Lord, help me in my willingness to follow you, not simply to become a hearer of your word, but also a doer.
+Show me, wherever I am demonstrating that I am unwilling to follow you, so that I might allow your Holy Spirit to remould my attitude and re-kindle my desire to pursue your purposes in and through my life.
 Amen.